+At times, a student may need to take a leave of absence due to personal, professional, or academic reasons.
 A student planning to take a leave of absence should meet with an Academic Advisor or a representative from their program of study.

-If, after discussion, the final decision is to take a leave of absence, the student may complete a Leave of Absence Form located on my.laboure.edu or at the Welcome Center.
-This form must be approved by either the Academic Advisor or the division representative before submitting to the Office of the Registrar for processing.
-A leave of absence can be taken in any regular semester (fall or spring) that the student is not attending classes, but for no more than two consecutive semesters (excluding summer).
+If, after discussion, the final decision is to take a leave of absence, the student may complete a Leave of Absence Form located on my.laboure.edu.
+This form must be approved by either the Academic Advisor or the program representative before submitting it to the Office of the Registrar.
+A leave of absence can be taken in any semester that the student is not attending classes, but for not more than one academic year from the last semester attended.